Common digestive complaints

 Many people are told that they have an overgrowth of unfriendly bacteria in their intestines and this is at the root of their digestive problems.
 In reality though, it is often poor digestion that allows Candida (a perfectly normal resident in the gut) to get above itself and start rampaging about.
-This means adopting a healthy diet with lots of fresh foods, vegetables, fruit and coconut oil too!
+This means adopting a healthy diet with lots of the tips as mentioned above, plus lots of fresh foods including vegetables, fruit and coconut oil too can be useful.

 Also, just as is the case with diarrhoea, stress can contribute to candida because digestion simply doesn’t work very effectively at this time.
 So, get tackling the things that are causing you stress to help curb candida!

-However, the immune system also plays a part in keeping fungal infestations at bay so it’s crucial to keep this in tip-top condition!
-Echinaforce, which contains fresh Echinacea drops, is perfect for this as it supports the immune system.
+Finally, interestingly, the immune system also plays a part in keeping fungal infestations at bay so it’s crucial to keep this in tip-top condition!
+Echinaforce, which contains fresh Echinacea drops, is perfect for this if you feel you need a little extra support.

 Here at A.Vogel we often recommend Silicol gel for those suffering from digestive issues like flatulence, heartburn and bowel discomfort.
-This solution contains silicic acid and oxygen which soothes the stomach and intestine.
-However, it also binds to toxins and pathogens to help facilitate their safe removal from the body.
+This solution contains silicic acid and oxygen which soothes the stomach and intestine quickly, but also binds to any toxins and pathogens to help facilitate their safe removal from the body.